uniformdev/sitecore-jss-nextjs-starterkit/readme.md

    > The value for `AZURE_STORAGE_CONNECTION_STRING` can be retrieved from the "Access keys" page of your Azure Blob Storage account, under "Key 1 / Connection string".

-1. `npm run deploy:azure` to perform the app export and deployment of static application artifacts to your Azure Blob storage container.
+To trigger deployment, run `npm run deploy`.
+This will perform the static app export and deployment of the exported static application artifacts to your Azure Blob storage container.

 The static version of the JSS app is now expected to be served from this endpoint.

-### AWS S3
+#### Option 3: AWS S3

 1. Make sure you have the AWS credentials for a user with `AmazonS3FullAccess` policy.
 Specifically, the `Access key Id` and a `Secret access key`.